abhi-agrawl/goodboy-badboy/README.md

 ### Supports Platform: Linux, Debain

 ### How to use:
-- Install the packages using pip -> `pip3 -r requirements.txt`.
+- Install the packages using pip -> `pip3 install -r requirements.txt`.
 (Make sure pip3 is for Python3.6)
 - Run `setup.py` file -> `python3 setup.py`.
 This will create **configuration.ini** file. (make sure python3 means python3.6)
 - Once the file is created, run `main.py` -> `python3 main.py`